nabrus/JavaScript30/README.md

   * The `Element.scrollLeft` property gets or sets the number of pixels that an element's content is scrolled from its left edge.

 ### [Day 28: Video Speed Controller UI](https://github.com/nabrus/JavaScript30/tree/master/28-video-speed-controller)
+  * Calculating the height of the slider bar and attaching the playback rate.
+  * `mousemove` event is fired when a pointing device (usually a mouse) is moved while over an element.
+  * The `pageY` read-only property of the MouseEvent interface returns the Y (vertical) coordinate in pixels of the event relative to the whole document.
+This property takes into account any vertical scrolling of the page.
+  * `HTMLElement.offsetTop` read-only property returns the distance of the current element relative to the top of the `offsetParent` node.
+  * `Number​.prototype​.toFixed([digits])` method formats a number using fixed-point notation.
+  * `HTMLMediaElement.playbackRate` property sets the rate at which the media is being played back.
+This is used to implement user controls for fast forward, slow motion, and so forth.
+The normal playback rate is multiplied by this value to obtain the current rate, so a value of 1.0 indicates normal speed.